 Blade tried to shout but his voice was a hoarse whisper.
 Seeing the panic etched into his pale face, Mara lifted the scythe above her head.

-“Don’t cry, Blade.
+“Don’t cry.
 I haven’t forgotten you.
 It will all be over soon.”

 Mara moved across the room, dragging the bloody scythe behind her.
 The blade snagged on the lamp and pulled it over.
 The oil spread across the room, igniting as she walked.
 The dry, dusty floorboards became a sea of flames.

 “Now I lay me down to sleep, I pray the Lord my soul to keep.

 “If I should die before I wake, I pray to God my soul to take.

 “If I should live for other days, I pray the Lord to guide my ways.”